The Redwood Holiness Church

 The families included in that early holiness group were, "Davidson, Dodson, Crain, Burkey, Stailey, Armstrong, Willoughby, Lowe, Motley, Spencer, Houck, Shimp and Bass."

-At a business meeting November 28, 1925 and officers were chosen with Hugh Willoughby as chairman, Olive Willoughby as Secretary/Treasurer and trustees were A.R.
+A business meeting was held November 28, 1925 and a committee was formed to oversee building a permanent home for their worship services.
+Officers were chosen with Hugh Willoughby as chairman, Olive Willoughby as Secretary/Treasurer and trustees were A.R.
 Motley, Hugh Willoughby and L.A.
 Davidson.

-A decision was made to build a church on land donated by Henry Hershey.
+By January 1926 they agreed on a plan to build on land donated by Henry Hirshey.
 George Motley donated logs from his land and Len Houck sawed the logs at his saw mill.
-Art Spencer and Ed Cole were hired as carpenters and men from the community donated their labor (41 names were listed as donated their labor).
+Art Spencer and Ed Cale were hired as carpenters and men from the community donated their labor (41 names were listed as donating their labor).
 Charley Garber was hired to build the pulpit, which is still in service today and the seats came from Mt.
-Vernon German Lutheran Church, costing 8.00 each, and are also still being used.
+Vernon German Lutheran Church, costing $8.00 each, and are also still being used.
+The building was dedicated July 4, 1927.

 Hugh Willoughby served as the first pastor and in 1951 a building was moved in east of the church for a parsonage and a well was drilled.